MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Self-Supervision; Sparse Manifold Transform.
   - <details><summary>Digest</summary> We describe a minimalistic and interpretable method for unsupervised learning, without resorting to data augmentation, hyperparameter tuning, or other engineering designs, that achieves performance close to the SOTA SSL methods.
 Our approach leverages the sparse manifold transform, which unifies sparse coding, manifold learning, and slow feature analysis.
 With a one-layer deterministic sparse manifold transform, one can achieve 99.3% KNN top-1 accuracy on MNIST, 81.1% KNN top-1 accuracy on CIFAR-10 and 53.2% on CIFAR-100.

-- Revisiting Neural Scaling Laws in Language and Vision. [[paper]](https://arxiv.org/abs/2209.06640)
-  - Ibrahim Alabdulmohsin, Behnam Neyshabur, Xiaohua Zhai.
-  - Key Word: Neural Scaling Laws; Multi-modal Learning.
-  - <details><summary>Digest</summary> The remarkable progress in deep learning in recent years is largely driven by improvements in scale, where bigger models are trained on larger datasets for longer schedules.
-To predict the benefit of scale empirically, we argue for a more rigorous methodology based on the extrapolation loss, instead of reporting the best-fitting (interpolating) parameters.
-We then present a recipe for estimating scaling law parameters reliably from learning curves.
-We demonstrate that it extrapolates more accurately than previous methods in a wide range of architecture families across several domains, including image classification, neural machine translation (NMT) and language modeling, in addition to tasks from the BIG-Bench evaluation benchmark.

 - A Review of Sparse Expert Models in Deep Learning. [[paper]](https://arxiv.org/abs/2209.01667)
   - William Fedus, Jeff Dean, Barret Zoph.
   - Key Word: Mixture-of-Experts.